A Guide To Vacation Rental Management And Advertising

 Guests value transparency and trust.
 If your rental house has a construction service actively building across the street, don’t gloss over it.
 You will pay the price later after a guest leaves a negative review about not being informed or that you were deceitful in any way.

 Find a good way to communicate those aspects of your rental that are less desirable in an informative yet not off-putting way.
 The following are a couple of examples of how you can do this:

 “This part of Florida is growing rapidly, and there could be construction going on nearby during your stay.”

-“If you are unfamiliar with snow in Lake Tahoe, it comes down fast and hard.
+“If you are unfamiliar with snow in Mammoth Lakes, it comes down fast and hard sometimes.
 We do our best to ensure that your driveway is kept plowed during storms.
 However, it is not uncommon to have several inches of snow per hour, and at times this might be hard to manage.”

 “Starting on April 1, our community pool will be closed so that we can make improvements and provide you with a poolside experience that is even better.
 On May 1, celebrate our pool’s reopening with us.”

 If you have a well-optimized listing, then a considerate disclaimer will not detract from your overall description.

 Understanding listing your property on Airbnb / VRBO is equally as important as anything listed in this blog.
 If your property is not compliant per your local city guidelines, you might be at risk legally and financially.
 Hiring a company who reviews your Airbnb listing for local compliance is important because they need to sign off items like

 How many C02 alarms you have